coding-socks/laravel-upload-handler/README.md

 });
 ```

-If you are adding a driver you need to extend the `\CodingSocks\UploadHandler\Driver\UploadDriver` abstract class, for
+If you are adding a driver you need to extend the `\CodingSocks\UploadHandler\Driver\BaseHandler` abstract class, for
 which you can use the shipped drivers (e.g. `\CodingSocks\UploadHandler\Driver\BlueimpUploadDriver`) as an example as to
 how.